cyrusvahidi/vector-quantized-timbre/README.md

 Developed with [Adán Benito](https://github.com/adanlbenito) early in 2021

 * This repository contains a Pytorch Lightning framework to train a model similar to the one described in the paper.
-* The main difference is the use of an exponential moving-average (EMA) codebook.
-Without this, the codebook collapsed `perplexity = 1`.
+* The main difference is the use of an exponential moving-average (EMA) codebook
+* With a conventional VQ codebook the codebook collapsed `perplexity = 1`.
 * Data splits and preprocessing are performed for the URMP western musical instrument dataset

 ## Usage